Cost Comparison

 Cost Tiers by State

-The following table categorizes states based on the general cost tiers for EMT-Basic training:
+The following table categorizes states into cost tiers based on general trends in EMT-Basic training expenses:

 TierEstimated RangeStates